kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 `max_datagram_frame_size` Transport Parameter is unchanged.
 Use of the Unreliable Datagram Extension is negotiated using the Transport Parameter.

-As discussed in {{Section 5 of RFC9221}}, DATAGRAM frames can be dropped if the sending side of the transport is blocked by flow or congestion control.
+As discussed in {{Section 5 of QUIC_DATAGRAM}}, DATAGRAM frames can be dropped if the sending side of the transport is blocked by flow or congestion control.

 # Version Agility